 A charitable gift annuity is a type of donation that allows you to give back to your favorite charity and receive payments in return.
 It is a great way to support a cause that is important to you while also receiving income during your retirement years.
-In this guide, we will discuss how charitable gift annuities work and how you can donate to receive them!
+This guide will discuss how charitable gift annuities work and how you can donate to receive them!

 What Is A Charitable Gift Annuity?